31 March 2020

 Le traiteur

 In Paris, the neighborhood traiteur - translated into English as "caterer," similar to a deli but not quite the same - along with supermarkets, boulangeries, and butcher shops, is remaining open during the now prolonged confinement.
-These surveyors of prepared dishes to take away date to the middle ages when homes lacked kitchens.
+These purveyors of prepared dishes to take away date to the middle ages when homes lacked kitchens.

 27 March 2020